franzageek/WinEFIMounter/README.md

 ![Screenshot 2023-07-17 050930](https://github.com/franzageek/WinEFIMounter/assets/88248950/abcda3ec-626e-4e89-90c3-93de454e2fda)
-Option 1 will simply open a Command Prompt window in the EFI partition directory.
+Option `1` will simply open a Command Prompt window in the EFI partition directory.

 ![Screenshot 2023-07-17 051300](https://github.com/franzageek/WinEFIMounter/assets/88248950/53ba8760-9fce-4379-9eef-5312d49fa8e3)
-Option 2 will show this message.
-To start cloning, type C and hit enter.
+Option `2` will show this message.
+To start cloning, type `C` and hit enter.

 ![Screenshot 2023-07-17 051401](https://github.com/franzageek/WinEFIMounter/assets/88248950/87d57928-cb4f-4fa9-93d5-6a3cdd69cd65)
-After you typed C, all the files in your EFI folder get copied in "C:\EFIPartition".
+After you typed `C`, all the files in your EFI folder get copied in `"C:\EFIPartition"`.
 WinEFIMounter will automatically open an Explorer window in that directory for you.

 You can now access your files like you normally would, and you won't even notice the fact that you're actually outside of your EFI partition.

-But how can you apply the changes made to your files in "C:\EFIPartition" to make them effective in the EFI partition itself?
+But how can you apply the changes made to your files in `"C:\EFIPartition"` to make them effective in the EFI partition itself?

 Well, there's a simple yet slightly complex solution, but we'll tink about it later in this ReadMe.

-Just press F and hit Enter to start flushing the updated files back to the EFI.
+Just press `F` and hit Enter to start flushing the updated files back to the EFI.

 ![Screenshot 2023-07-17 053408](https://github.com/franzageek/WinEFIMounter/assets/88248950/76cb80af-8a14-47e4-b088-da2c0e5bcf7c)
-And you will see pretty much the same screen you saw when cloning the EFI partition, except that now every file you see is coming from "C:\EFIPartition" and it's heading to your EFI partition.
+And you will see pretty much the same screen you saw when cloning the EFI partition, except that now every file you see is coming from `"C:\EFIPartition"` and it's heading to your EFI partition.

 The files you modified are now in your EFI partition, and you didn't have to worry about it!

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/21835753-d725-4e1a-92d0-e01d97543da3)
-Choosing Option 3 in the main menu will result in this screen.
-Type U and press Enter to continue.
+Choosing Option `3` in the main menu will result in this screen.
+Type `U` and press Enter to continue.
 > Before unmounting your EFI Partition, make sure you don't have any open file with unsaved work inside of it.
 Always save your work and close any file that belongs to the EFI partition before unmounting it.